Kyuu-Ji/htb-write-up/joker/write-up-joker.md

 'werkzeug\n'
 ```

-We are the  user _werkzeug_ on this box and can try if we have a connection to my local machine with `ping` because starting a reverse shell with **Netcat** did not work:
+We are the user _werkzeug_ on this box and can try if a connection to my local machine with `ping` works because starting a reverse shell with **Netcat** did not:
 ```markdown
 os.popen("ping -c 4 10.10.14.23 &").read()
 ```